Polymer/old-docs-site/app/3.0/start/toolbox/deploy.md

     * Type a project name.
     * Click the Create button.

-    The App Engine gives you a project ID based on the name of your project.
-    Make note of this ID.
+    The App Engine gives you a unique identifier for your project-make note of this ID.

-1.  `cd` into the main folder for your app (e.g. `my-app/`).

-1. Create an `app.yaml` file with the following contents:
+1. In the root project folder for your app (e.g. `my-app/`), create a file called `app.yaml` with the following contents:

     ```
     runtime: python27